nyanpasu64/zola-site/content/blog/zola.md

 Zola is a good engine.
 The docs were quite comprehensive (though I did come across one piece of outdated information, which I [contributed a pull request to fix](https://github.com/getzola/zola/pull/1901)).

-The command line is *blazing fast*: it builds my entire blog in around 20-30 ms on my Ryzen 5 5600X desktop, and around 1 second on my aging Core 2 Duo laptop running Void Linux.
+The command line is *blazing fast*: it builds my entire blog in around 40-50 ms and rebuilds in 20-30 ms on my Ryzen 5 5600X desktop, and rebuilds in around 1 second on my aging Core 2 Duo laptop running Void Linux on a mechanical drive.

 <!-- ## The result -->